FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-09.md

 The implementation MAY define additional attributes.

-{::comment}
-    [Useful.]

-    <mark>MKP2 [VP] TODO: Also allways-fail.
-Link to bounds to avoid duplication.</mark>

-{:/comment}

 #### Goal Result

 Definition:

 Goal Result is a composite quantity.
 Each instance is either a Regular Goal Result or an Irregular Goal Result.

 Discussion: